-With jobs in print and broadcast journalism hard to come by, and newsroom budgets facing ongoing cuts, more and more journalists are moving into PR/communications and marketing.
+Jobs in print and broadcast journalism hard to come by, and newsroom budgets facing ongoing cuts.
+So more and more journalists are moving into PR/communications and marketing.

-We talk to Claire Thorburn, owner of a successful PR agency in the North East of England, to find out.
+We talk to Claire Thorburn, owner of a successful PR agency in the North East of England, to find out how to make this career change.
 Claire owns and operates Impact PR & Marketing, based in Bamburgh, Northumberland.
 She launched the agency about 10 years ago after working for weekly newspapers.

-If you’re a journalist thinking about moving into PR (and we know many are, given the state of media outlets today), this interview will give you a bit of insight into what this career change feels like and how to navigate any challenges, too.
+If you’re a journalist thinking about moving into PR, this interview provides insight into what this career change feels like and how to navigate challenges.

 The PR buzz